Note: Firewall features are only available on some paid plans

 It is common to see multiple sessions connecting through a single IP when those users are on a corporate network, as many devices will be connecting through a single router.

 That said, seeing large numbers of sessions emanating from a small number of IP address generally indicates a problem.
-For that reason IP addresses with more than 20 sessions will automatically be blocked, unless those IPs are added to the 'ignore' list.
+For that reason you can specify a maximum number of sessions to allow from a single IP.

 Note: Agents are counted for live connected IPs.
 If you set an IP to block, or pass, this count will no longer update.